Scille/parsec-cloud/docs/rfcs/1012-parsec-auth.md

 To upload a new device, the user would need to:

+0. Authenticate on the server to obtain the `AUTH_TOKEN` (see previous section).
 1. Retrieve the symmetric key `enc(SYM_KEY)` from the server.
 2. Decrypt the key with `PRIV_AUTH_KEY`.
 3. Encrypt the new device with `SYM_KEY` (`ENC_DEV`).
 4. Upload the encrypted device (`ENC_DEV`) and the ID of the organization (`org_id`) to the server.

-The server create an entry whose primary key is the tuple `user_id` and `org_id`.
+The server creates an entry whose primary key is the tuple `user_id` and `org_id`.

-> That mean a single device per user per organization.
+> That means a single device per user per organization.

 ```mermaid
 sequenceDiagram